neurowitchai/neuroai-portfolio/README.md

 - ✨ **Creative content (in `/content`, `/docs`, blog drafts, TikTok scripts)** is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

 For commercial or special use, feel free to [email me](mailto:neurowitch.ai@gmail.com).

+---

+> ⚡ Powered by curiosity and matcha lattes.